biozic/quantities/README.md

 type, e.g. double.
 If an operation over quantities that have dimensions creates a quantity with no dimensions (e.g. meter / meter), the result is converted to the corresponding built-in type.

+Quantities can be parsed from strings at runtime.

 The main SI units and prefixes are predefined.
 Units with other dimensions can be defined by the user.